CIS565-Fall-2013/Project5-WebGL/README.md

 * A custom vertex shader that behaves like waves

 Below are the links to the live demos:

 [Sin/Cos](http://mikeychen.net/WebGL/MathFunctionsVisualization/vert_wave.html)

 [Simplex Noise](http://mikeychen.net/WebGL/MathFunctionsVisualization/simplex_wave.html)

 [Waves](http://mikeychen.net/WebGL/MathFunctionsVisualization/custom_wave.html)

 PART 2 - GLOBE
 -------------------------------------------------------------------------------
+For this part, I have implemented the following features:

 * Bump mapped terrain
 * Rim lighting to simulate atmosphere
 * Night-time lights on the dark side of the globe